 A large part of this site is occupied by Southwark’s Integrated Waste Management Facility (IWMF) and the New Cross Electricity Substation.
 The remaining gasholders are no longer used to store gas.

 There’s a mix of medium and large industrial units between Verney Road and Old Kent Road which accommodate around 57 businesses and 1,600 jobs.

-The Canal Grove Cottages provide a reminder of the area’s heritage and the mature trees, around the cottages, create a lovely setting which is visible up and down Old Kent Road.
+The Canal Grove Cottages provide a reminder of the area’s heritage.
+The mature trees that surround the cottages create a lovely setting which is visible up and down Old Kent Road.
 However, because of the area’s industrial heritage around the former canal and gasworks, there isn’t much open space here and there are no north-south routes between St James’s Road and Ilderton Road.